SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

 ## Secrets management

-Similar to Github Actions, GCP also has a secrets store that can be used to keep secrets safe.
+Similar to GitHub Actions, GCP also has a secrets store that can be used to keep secrets safe.
 This is called the [Secret Manager](https://cloud.google.com/secret-manager/docs) in GCP.
 By using the Secret Manager, we get the option to inject secrets into our code without having to store them in the code itself.